 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The shares will be ready for delivery on or about April 24, 2000.
+The shares will be ready for delivery on or abo out , 2000.

+-

 MERRILL LYNCH & CO.

-ING BARINGS

-C.E.
+BARINGS C.E.
 UNTERBERG, TOWBIN

-CIBC WORLD MARKETS

-GERARD KLAUER MATTISON & CO., INC.

-The date of this prospectus is April 18, 2000.
+CIBC WORLD MARKETS GERARD KLAUER MATTISON & CO., INC. The date of this prospectus is , 2000.
+PAGE